Tag: Seth Godin

 “The hard part is ‘steady.’

 Anyone can go slow.
-It takes a (particular) kind of commitment to do it steadily, drip after drip until you get to where you’re going.”
+It takes a special kind of commitment to do it steadily, drip after drip until you get to where you’re going.”